 Woodworker Clarence Watkins will be bringing his wooden bowls, wall hangings, and other craft items.
 He is a member of the Wood Turners Association in Florida and is building a complete wood working shop behind his house in Morgantown.
 He will be demonstrating wood burning at his booth.

-Woodworker Edward Thompson from Artisan Workshop in Kingwood, will be selling wood turned items which are created as functional and artistic pieces.
-Each piece he creates has a part of him in it whether it is for his own home, friends, or family.
+Woodworker Edward Thomson and his wife Eileen from Artisan Workshop in Kingwood, will be selling wood turned items which are created as functional and artistic pieces.
+Each piece Edward creates has a part of him in it whether it is for his own home, friends, or family.

 The Hostutler Family Farm is a small farm located in Terra Alta.
 They raise ADGA registered Nubian dairy goats and make all kinds of soaps from their milk.